 - Grease each cocotte or cake pan with butter and dust with cocoa powder.
 Or whatever pan you are using.

 - Into a large mixing bowl, add the lemon juice and milk, and set aside for 10 minutes to activate.

 Make the Vanilla Cake Batter

 - Add the sugar to wet ingredients and stir by hand for one minute.½ cup cane sugar, 1 teaspoon lemon juice, ½ cup almond milk, ¼ cup applesauce, unsweetened, 1 teaspoon vanilla

 - Add the dry ingredients and use a hand mixer to combine.1 ¼ cups all-purpose flour, 1 teaspoon baking powder, 1 teaspoon baking soda, pinch of salt

 - Remove 1 cup of the vanilla batter and combine it with the chocolate ingredients, hand-mixing until you have a smooth batter.1 cup vanilla cake batter, 2 tablespoon cocoa powder, 1 tablespoon apple sauce

 Make the Marble Cake

-- Pour the vanilla batter into each cocotte until 1/2 filled.
-Swirl in chocolate batter into each cocotte until each cocotte is 3/4 filled.
-Or do the same per cupcake paper.
+- Pour the vanilla batter into each cocotte or cake pan until ½ filled.
+Swirl in chocolate batter into each cocotte until each cocotte is ¾ filled.
+Or do the same whatever pan you are using.

-Put the cocottes uncovered directly onto the oven rack in the middle of the oven.
-Bake for 30 minutes or until a toothpick pulls clean.
-If you are making cupcakes, bake for 25 minutes.
+- Put the cocottes or cake pans uncovered directly onto the oven rack in the middle of the oven.
+Bake for 25 minutes or until a toothpick pulls clean.